 To enable Large Media on a site repository, or to connect to an existing Large-Media-enabled site for local development, you need the following:

 - A Netlify site connected with a Git repository for continuous deployment.
+If the repository is using Git LFS with another provider, visit our Community forum for guidance on migrating your files from other LFS providers.

 - A Netlify user login with access to the site settings, connected to your Git provider account.
 (This is true for every collaborator committing large media files to the site, unless they are using Netlify CMS.)